St Andrews Bureau Ltd (SAB) are committed to respecting and protecting your privacy.

 Security precautions in place to protect your information

 We take appropriate technical and organisational precautions to secure your personal information and prevent its loss, misuse or alteration.
-All information you provide to us is stored on our secure servers.
-We use privacy screens on our PC’s (where necessary) and all mobile devices to prevent screens from being visible to third parties.
+We use privacy screens on our PC’s (where necessary) and mobile devices to prevent screens from being visible to third parties.
 We operate a screen lock policy where all office PC’s screen lock after two minutes without use.

 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.